Bowl Me Over

 6. When the beans are soft, remove the ham bone, pick the meat off returning the meat to the soup.

-7. Taste and adjust the seasonings, adding salt at the end.
+7. Taste and adjust the seasonings, adding salt at the end if necessary.

 Instant Pot Instructions: